CppProgrammer23/Embed_Python_With_Cpp/QRCode and Voice/readme.md

 In the constructor, you have to put your directory file where you added the Python Scripts.

-You have to an external library to link Python lib in .pro as I made.
+You have to add an external library to link Python lib in .pro as I made.